Mesothelioma and Assisted Living

 However, there are positive reasons to choose assisted living.
 Good reasons include social interaction for the patient and twenty-four-hour access to care.

-Choosing an Assisted Living Facility
+How to Choose an Assisted Living Facility

 It is important to choose a facility that makes everyone feel comfortable.
 Take time to visit facilities with the patient who will be living there.
 Go on tours, ask questions, and consider cost, health insurance, services offered, and location.

 The most important consideration for choosing an assisted living facility is ensuring your loved one will receive adequate care.
 Think about the level of patient care needed.
-Be sure the facility offers services to meet those needs, and consider practical requirements, like the facility’s proximity to family and friends and the overall cost.
+Be sure the facility offers services to meet those needs and consider practical requirements, like the facility’s proximity to family and friends and the overall cost.

 Once you have selected facilities based on these basic requirements, visit and tour those on your list.
-Talk to residents and caregivers, ask questions and be sure you are satisfied with the answers.
+Talk to residents and caregivers, ask questions, and be sure you are satisfied with the answers.

 Any reputable facility should make you feel comfortable with your choice, allowing you to spend time in the facility and observe activities.
 You can also check with the Better Business Bureau and your state government to see any complaints against a facility.